Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-## CSS only slider with background images
+## CSS-only slider with background images

-In the previous example, we used images, but we can also use background images, that will look something like this:
+In the previous example, we used images, but we can also use background images that will look something like this:

 ```html
 <div class="container">